 The Mamas&Papas Armadillo is a modern-looking lightweight stroller that is designed for busy parents who like to run errands or go to the park, or a shopping mall.

 With so many great features like a huge canopy, roomy seat, large easy-to-access basket, and adjustable leg rest, the Armadillo has created a huge buzz.

 It has been named the best urban stroller by many parenting websites.
-Since the release, it has also received many awards including The National Parenting Center, The Cribsie Awards, The Bump – Best Of Baby Awards, National Parenting Publications Awards.
+Since its release, it has also received many awards including The National Parenting Center, The Cribsie Awards, The Bump – Best Of Baby Awards, and National Parenting Publications Awards.
 How cool is that?

 I absolutely love the deep one-hand recline that provides plenty of room for a child to stretch.
 The EVA tires and all-wheel suspension will create a smooth ride in case you hit a bump.
 Parents who travel a lot will love the easy one-hand fold and small footprint.
 It’s even smaller than City Mini and Britax B-Agile.

 The narrow frame (20″ wide) will allow you to navigate narrow store aisles with ease.
 The stroller is super compact and should fit in the smallest trunk.
 Most importantly, it weighs ONLY 17 lbs!